Taliesin268/rimes-compendium/content/Allies, NPCs, & Special Creatures/The Legends.md

 - Assassin (Morning/Evening)

 ## Description
-The Legends are renowned for their battles against [[The Titans]], including the defeat of some.
+The Legends are renowned for their battles against [[Bestiary/The Titans/index|The Titans]], including the defeat of some.
 Their exploits are the stuff of myth.